Snow (2019 video game): Development

 The game primarily is centered around the fictional Sialia Mountain.
 The team opted to not base the setting on a real life mountain due to a desire to "ensure that every face was hand crafted towards gameplay" while also avoiding having to make compromises.
 This also allowed the team to include elements which would not normally appear on such a mountain.

 From the start the team opted to release the game via a Games-as-a service model, by which they would continually provide updated content.
 The team thus opted to make the game free to play in order to "remain relevant".
 Part of the reason the developer decided to release the game on the PS4 as opposed to the Xbox One was that Sony had a dedicated "free to play" development team.

-The sound used in Snow was recorded on Kläppen, Sweden using microphones on rails and skis worn by a professional skier.
+The sound used in Snow was recorded in Kläppen, Norway using microphones on rails and skis worn by a professional skier.